 If you're sending a gift basket that includes perishable items, you might consider letting the parents know to expect a delivery.
 Doing so lets the recipient know to expect a delivery with items that need to be placed into cold storage.

-While sending a thank-you is always in style, it can slip a parent's mind to do so in a timely fashion in those early new baby days.
-If you've sent a gift and haven't heard from the parents, Lizzie Post notes it's perfectly acceptable to reach out and ask if they've received it.
-Although rare, deliveries can be delayed or go missing so it's best to check.
+While sending a thank you is always in style, it can slip a parent's mind to do so in a timely fashion in those early new baby days.
+If you've sent a gift and haven't heard from the parents, Post notes it's perfectly acceptable to reach out and ask if they've received it.
+Although rare, deliveries can be delayed or go missing, so it's best to check.

 Why Trust The Spruce Eats?

-Sharon Lehman is a Registered Dietitian Nutritionist, a new mom (established 2020), and the author of this gift guide.
+Sharon Lehman, RDN is a registered dietitian nutritionist, a new mom (established 2020), and the author of this gift guide.
 One of her favorite parts of those early, ravenous new-mom days was finding food- and snack-filled gift baskets on her doorstep that made it easier to focus on resting, recovering, and taking care of her baby.
+Sharon interviewed Lizzie Post, etiquette expert at The Emily Post Institute and co-host of the Awesome Etiquette podcast, for this roundup.